Menstrual Hygiene Management Among Adolescent Girls in Kenya

 Sexual health–A “state of physical, mental, and social well-being in relation to sexuality.”3 Sexual health includes safe and consensual sexual experiences, access to contraceptives, and a lack of sexual violence and discrimination.

 Adolescent–An individual in the process of developing from childhood to adulthood, which begins with the onset of puberty.
-For the purposes of this paper, an adolescent is considered to be girls that have begun menstruating (as early as age 9 but at an average age of 13.94), to girls that have completed secondary school (age 185).
+For the purposes of this paper, an adolescent is considered to be a girl that has begun menstruating (as early as age 9 but at an average age of 13.94), to a girl that has completed secondary school (age 184, 5).

 Context

-According to the United Nations Children’s Foundation and the World Health Organization (WHO), ‘good’ menstrual hygiene management (MHM) can be defined as when “adolescent girls are using a clean menstrual management material to absorb or collect blood,” and when these materials can be changed privately as often as necessary.
+According to the United Nations Children’s Foundation and the World Health Organization (WHO), ‘good’ menstrual hygiene management (MHM) can be defined as when adolescent girls use clean materials to absorb or collect blood, and when these materials can be changed privately as often as necessary.
 WHO goes on to define good MHM as “using soap and water for washing the body as required, and having access to facilities to dispose of used menstrual management materials.”6 The United Nations Educational, Scientific, and Cultural Organization (UNESCO) further defines good MHM as consisting of eight key factors:

 • Accurate and timely knowledge